RedisLabs/redis-enterprise-k8s-docs/multi-namespace-redb/README.md

 ```

-### 3. Updating the operator configmap
+### 3. Updating the managed namespaces
+Use one of these methods (they are mutually exclusive):

+#### Method 1: Updating the operator's configmap with explicit namespace list
-The operator has to be deployed with a comma separated list of namespaces it will watch for REDB objects.
+The operator should to be deployed with a comma separated list of namespaces it will watch for REDB objects.
 Specifically, a new environment variable is added to the operator's configmap (edit the operator-environment-config configmap within the operator namespace):
 * Patch the configmap by running the following command:
 ```